core-wg/comi/draft-ietf-core-comi.md

 ### RPC Example {#rpc-example}

-The example is based on the YANG action reset as defined in [RFC7950] section 7.15.3 and annotated below with SIDs.
+The example is based on the YANG action "reset" as defined in [RFC7950] section 7.15.3 and annotated below with SIDs.

 ~~~~